East Maitland flood map & planning overlays

 Is East Maitland flood-prone?

-Very little of East Maitland carries a mapped flood overlay.
+Flood mapping covers East Maitland and none of the suburb falls within a mapped flood overlay.
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is East Maitland bushfire-prone?